 Use a little bit of water to wash your hands while you peel the peppers.

 It makes your life easier.

-Remove the seeds and cut the peppers in thin slices or chop them small, as you like.
+Remove the seeds and cut the peppers into thin slices or chop them small, as you like.

 NOTE: This salad can be easily made using roasted peppers you buy in the jar at the store.

 Mix them with the chopped eggplant, then add the rest of the ingredients and mix well.